Eye Exams in Fort Myers, Naples, Cape Coral & Bonita Springs

 You will want to bring your current eyeglasses or contact lenses and a copy of your prescription to your eye exam.
 Also, bring a pair of sunglasses in case your eyes need to be dilated during the exam.
 Your eye doctor will also want to know about your medical and vision history, including any recent health issues and a list of medications you take.
 The length of your visit may vary according to how many tests you need, but most eye exam appointments require at least an hour.

-(Click to View)How Often Are Eye Exams Recommended for Adults & Children?
+(Click to View)How Often Are Eye Exams Recommended?

 The American Academy of Ophthalmology suggests children should have their eyes examined before entering kindergarten.
 If you notice anything amiss in their eye development before that (lazy eye, cross-eyes, misaligned eyes, etc.), you can take them to an eye specialist sooner.
 Healthy adults without vision problems should plan to get an eye exam around the age of 40 because that’s when vision changes become common.
 Adults 60 or older should have their eyes examined every 1-2 years.
 If you wear glasses or contacts, have a family history of eye disease or vision loss, have a chronic condition such as diabetes, or take medications with eye side effects, you may need your eyes examined more frequently.
 Your eye doctor will determine the appropriate eye exam schedule for your needs.